How to Add Xdebug to the Official Docker WordPress Image

 Over the years of PHP programming, I’ve had the experience of using several IDEs for debugging PHP code.
 With PhpStorm I’ve had the best experience.
 Other IDEs I worked with were either more complicated to configure (which is tolerable of course) or gave me problems like hanging and refusing to debug till relaunched.
 With PhpStorm things have been much better.
 At least this is my personal experience.
 Yes, I couldn’t resist the temptation to say a few good words about my favorite IDE. 🙂

-4. Using Multiple docker-compose Files in Development and Production Environments
+4. Using Multiple Compose Files in Development and Production Environments

-Personally, I never use 1 docker-compose file with all the definitions at once.
+Personally, I never use 1 Compose file with all the definitions at once.
 This contradicts the DRY (Don’t Repeat Yourself) principle.
-I think it is much better to keep the common configuration for the production and development environments in one docker-compose file.
-And add one separate docker-compose file defining additional things necessary in development.
-And one more additional docker-compose file defining things for production.
+I think it is much better to keep the common configuration for the production and development environments in one Compose file.
+And add one separate Compose file defining additional things necessary in development.
+And one more additional Compose file defining things for production.

 4.1 Development Environment